sumust/cs394n/README.md

 My research interests include deep learning, AI in healthcare, and other interdisciplinary applications of AI.

-My current research are is reinforcement learning for programming languages and systems.
+My current research area is reinforcement learning for programming languages and systems.

 I also have a background in full-stack web development, cybersecurity, and dealing with data.